Philippe Leclerc de Hauteclocque: South East Asia

 The French government negotiator Jean Sainteny flew to Saigon to consult Leclerc, who was acting as high commissioner in the absence of d'Argenlieu.
 Leclerc approved Sainteny's proposal to negotiate with Ho because he preferred a diplomatic solution to a larger conflict, but he still dispatched a flotilla with shiploads of French soldiers to northern Vietnam ready to attack if the talks failed.
 At that time, Ho felt that negotiations with the French constituted his best option because the Soviet Union had not yet endorsed the Vietminh or the Vietnamese nationalist party (VNQDD), and the French Communist Party chose to support French rule in Vietnam.

 On 6 March 1946, a tentative agreement was reached at the last minute (with Leclerc's fleet already in the Gulf of Tonkin) between Sainteny and Ho.
 The agreement stated that France would recognise Vietnam as a free state within the French Union, a new name for the French empire broadly similar to the British Commonwealth, and that Ho would allow France to base 25,000 soldiers in Vietnam for five years.
 The Ho-Sainteny agreement was never confirmed because it disappointed people on both sides.
 Ho's immense prestige largely silenced Vietnamese dissent, but the agreement caused a serious split within the French side.
 French businessmen, planters, and officials in Saigon were "indignant at the prospect of losing their colonial privileges."
+Leclerc led his troops into Hanoi on 18 March 1946.

 D'Argenlieu bluntly denounced Leclerc.
 "I am amazed – yes, that is the word, amazed", he said, "that France's fine expeditionary corps in Indochina is commanded by officers who would rather negotiate than fight".
 D'Argenlieu stated that a higher level meeting in Paris would be required.
 He then unilaterally declared a French-controlled Autonomous Republic of Cochinchina without asking either Paris or the Vietnamese.
 In July 1946, Leclerc was replaced as commander of the French forces by Jean-Étienne Valluy.
 At the time many French and American politicians were willing to believe that Ho was part of a Soviet plan to dominate the world, but Leclerc warned that "anti-communism will be a useless tool unless the problem of nationalism is resolved."
 His advice was simple: "Negotiate at all costs!"